 Questrade offers you a $25 referral bonus for every friend that opens an account.
 For every third referral, you get a $50 bonus.
 Very few brokers offer a cash reward for referrals, which makes this a great bonus.

 Questrade is a self-directed online brokerage that allows Canadian citizens and residents to trade stocks, mutual funds, exchange-traded funds (ETFs), options, precious metals, and much more.

 The Toronto-based company was founded in 1999 and has more than $9 billion in assets under administration.
 It was also recently named number one in the J.D.
 Power 2020 Canada Self-Directed Investor Satisfaction Study.
 The brokerage has consistently been ranked high versus its competitors.

-Questrade competes with both big bank and non-bank owned brokerages, including TD Direct Investing, BMO InvestorLine, CIBC Investor’s Edge, RBC Direct Investing, Scotia iTrade, Interactive Brokers, Qtrade Investor, Virtual Brokers, Desjardins Online Brokerage, National Bank Direct Brokerage, Wealthsimple Trade, and HSBC InvestDirect.
+Questrade competes with both big bank and non-bank owned brokerages, including TD Direct Investing, BMO InvestorLine, CIBC Investor’s Edge, RBC Direct Investing, Scotia iTrade, Interactive Brokers, Qtrade Investor, Virtual Brokers, Desjardins Online Brokerage, National Bank Direct Brokerage, Wealthsimple, and HSBC InvestDirect.